quantumlib/Stim/doc/python_api_reference_vDev.md

             Passing `range(A, B)` for a time slice will show the operations between tick A and tick B.
-        filter_coords: A set of acceptable coordinate prefixes, or desired stim.DemTargets.
-For detector slice diagrams, only detectors match one of the filters are included.
-If no filter is specified, all detectors are included (but no observables).
-            To include an observable, add it as one of the filters.
+        rows: In diagrams that have multiple separate pieces, such as timeslice diagrams and detslice diagrams, this controls how many rows of pieces there will be.
+If not specified, a number of rows that creates a roughly square layout will be chosen.
+        filter_coords: A list of things to include in the diagram.
+Different effects depending on the diagram.

+            For detslice diagrams, the filter defaults to showing all detectors and no observables.
+When specified, each list entry can be a collection of floats (detectors whose coordinates start with the same numbers will be included), a stim.DemTarget (specifying a detector or observable to include), a string like "D5" or "L0" specifying a detector or observable to include.

     Returns:
         An object whose `__str__` method returns the diagram, so that